Volvo 300 Series: Markets

-Whilst not a major sales success, the Volvo badge ensured that the car had a strong middle-class following (often as a second car) in some places, particularly in the UK in the 1980s.
-It regularly made it onto Britain's top annual 20 sales tables for that decade and was the best selling import car at several points in the early years of the decade.
+While not a major sales success, the Volvo badge ensured that the car had a strong middle-class following (often as a second car) in some places, particularly in the UK in the 1980s.
+It regularly made it onto Britain's top annual 20 sales tables for that decade and was the best-selling import car at several points in the early 1980s.
 They are robust and mechanically simple (and therefore easy to maintain).
-Variomatic transmissions are reliable given proper care.
-The rust protection was poorer than other Volvos, but the engines were durable.
+Variomatic transmissions are reliable if given proper care.
+The rust protection was poorer than that of other Volvos, but the engines were durable.
 In February 2016, it was reported that 627 examples of the 300 Series were still in use on Britain's roads.

-Up to 1982, sales of the 300-series was almost entirely limited to Western Europe.
-In the years following, export to other parts of the world was slowly expanded with 4% of total sales in 1984.
+Up to 1982, sales of the 300-series were almost entirely limited to Western Europe.
+In the years following, exports to other parts of the world slowly expanded with 4% of total sales in 1984.

 In 1985, CKD-kits of the Volvo 340 GL were sent to Indonesia and CKD-kits of the Volvo 360 GLE were sent to Malaysia for assembly.

-The 300-series was not sold in North America.
-The Volvo 360GLT only was introduced in Australia and New Zealand during 1984 and continued until 1988.
+The Volvo 300-series was not sold in North America.
+Only the 360GLT was introduced in Australia and New Zealand in 1984 and exported until 1988.